-In general, it is better to prioritize a few upgraded mods than several weaker mods; Quality is better than Quantity!
+In general, it is better to prioritize a few powerful (fully upgraded) mods rather than several weaker mods; Quality is better than Quantity!

-For warframes you should prioritize your mods in the early game as:
+For warframes you should generally prioritize your mods in the early game as:

 - Health, shield and energy mods: Flow, Redirection, Vitality.